-Some Affiliates can arrange an in-person training session, as a supplement to the online training, with an experienced

-Reach Out and Read medical provider (Please note: this training does not replace the required online training).
+Some Affiliates can arrange an in-person training session, as a supplement to the online training, with an experienced Reach Out and Read medical provider.
+This training does not replace the required online training but can provide an enhancement and opportunity for deeper conversation about the integration of Reach Out and Read.
 The trainer, who will also be a Reach Out and Read provider, will need about an hour to review material with the providers, and may also advise other clinical and administrative staff.
 If you would like to arrange an in-person training for your site, please contact your Affiliate contact/Program Manager.